[2]:

 Torchphysics provides built-in functionalities for visualizing the outcome of the neural network.
 As a first step, for the 2D heat equation example one might be interested in creating a contour plot for the heat distribution inside of the room at some fixed time.

 For this purpose, we use the plot() function from “tp.utils”, which is built on the Matplotlib library.
 The most important inputs are: 1) model: The neural network whose output shall be visualized.
-2) point_function: Will be applied to the model’s output before visualization.
+2) plot_function: Will be applied to the model’s output before visualization.
 E.g. if the output was two-dimensional, the plot_function \(u\mapsto u[:, 0]\) could be used for showing only its first coordinate.
-3) plot_sampler: A sampler creating points the neural network will be evaluated at for creating the plot.
+3) point_sampler: A sampler creating points the neural network will be evaluated at for creating the plot.
+More information is provided in the the in-depth plot-tutorial.
 4) plot_type: Specify what kind of plot should be created.

 Let us start with the sampler.
 The samplers we have seen so far (RandomUniformSampler, GridSampler) plot either on the interior or the boundary of their domain.
 However, it is desirable to consider both the interior and the boundary points in the visualization.
 For this, one can use a PlotSampler, which is desined for harmonizing with plotting duties.

-We wish to visualize the heat distribution in \(\overline{\Omega}\) at some fixed time \(t'\).
+We wish to visualize the heat distribution in \(\overline{\Omega}\) at some fixed time \(t'=0\).
 The latter can be added to the attribute “data_for_other_variables” of the PlotSampler.

 [26]: